Chemical Peels vs. Microdermabrasion: What’s the Difference?

-If you feel like your skin care routine isn’t quite cutting it, you may want to consider receiving an in-office procedure from a dermatologist to help take your skin to the next level.
-Two popular choices right now are chemical peels and microdermabrasion.
-Both procedures provide a type of exfoliation, helping to shed dead skin cells, but they differ in important ways—including what they target, how they’re performed, and what you can expect after it’s all over.
-To find out all the key differences between chemical peels and microdermabrasion, we tapped board-certified dermatologist, and Skincare.com consultant, Dr. Dhaval Bhanusali.
-Keep reading to find out which one might be right for you.
+If your complexion is looking dull, it may be time to look into exfoliation procedures that can help take your skin to the next level.
+Two popular choices are chemical peels and microdermabrasion.
+Both procedures, which can be done at home (to a degree) or by a dermatologist, help remove dead skin cells.
+Where they differ are the concerns they target, how they’re performed and what you can expect afterwards.
+To find out the key differences between chemical peels and microdermabrasion, we tapped board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali.

 What Is a Chemical Peel?